Yuktima/Mobile-Repairing/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/Yuktima/Mobile-Repairing/tree/master/MobileRepairingNew`
+1. Clone the repository: `git clone https://github.com/Yuktima/Mobile-Repairing.git`
-2. Navigate to the project directory: `cd MobileRepairingNew`
+2. Navigate to the project directory: `cd Mobile-Repairing`
 6. Access the website in your browser: `http://localhost:8080`

 ## Contact